 Kate came to CCAI as a programs intern during her senior year in college and developed a strong passion for children in need of families and improving the child welfare system through advocacy programming during her internship experience.
-After graduating, Kate attained a spot on the CCAI team in January 2018 and now works closely with the Executive Director in outreach, policy and programming.
+After graduating, Kate attained a spot on the CCAI team in January 2018 and now works closely with the Executive Director in outreach, development, and programming.
 She supports the implementation of CCAI's core programs and annual projects, including the Foster Youth Internship Program®, Angels in Adoption®, and National Adoption Day.
 Kate received a B.A. in International Affairs with a concentration in Conflict Resolution from The George Washington University.

 Taylor Draddy, Director of Policy

 Taylor re-joined CCAI as Director of Policy in July 2019.
 She previously served as the Policy & Programs Associate at CCAI from 2014 to 2017.
 In her role, Taylor leads CCAI’s government relations, education, and advocacy work in domestic and international child welfare policy.
 Taylor supports the Congressional Resources Program and in her work with CCAI’s 20/20 Vision Program has coordinated several congressional delegations.
 Taylor also played an instrumental role in including the Adoption Tax Credit in the Tax Cuts and Jobs Act of 2017.
 Prior to re-joining CCAI, Taylor served as the Public Affairs Coordinator at Foley & Larder LLP.
 In her role, Taylor assisted and supported the firm and clients by monitoring and tracking federal and state legislative and regulatory policy, research, advocacy, and facilitated meetings with Members of Congress and Administration officials.
 She has experience in managing large client fly-ins, congressional delegations, and events.
 She also served in several internships on Capitol Hill.
-Taylor received her undergraduate degree in political science from the Catholic University of America and is currently pursuing her Master’s in Public Management at Johns Hopkins University.
+Taylor received her undergraduate degree in political science from the Catholic University of America and a Master’s degree in Public Management from Johns Hopkins University.